Information:

 Who should deal with the estate

 Sometimes, the will doesn't appoint an executor.
-If this is the case, there are 2 main options for who should deal with the estate: apply to be the personal representative yourself or get support from a legal professional.
+If this is the case, there are 2 main options for who could deal with the estate: apply to be the personal representative yourself or get support from a legal professional.

 Apply to be the personal representative